 |Monthly Tech-Tip |

-Top are V-326 and V-388 underglazes, painted on and 04 bisque fired.
-Although the layer is very thin the coverage is amazing and the brightness is stunning.
-This degree of brilliance is not possible unless the percentage of stain is very high.
-That explains whey these are double or triple the cost of a typical commercial glaze.
-The bottom mugs are clear-glazed and 05 fired, the one on the left with Amaco LG-10 and the one of the right is Spectrum 700.
+Top are V-326 and V-388 underglazes, painted on and bisque fired at cone 04.
+Although the layer is thin the coverage is very good and the brightness is stunning.
+How can these colors be so bright?
+Using very high, and expensive, percentages of stain.
+That explains why these commercial underglazes are double or triple the cost of a typical commercial glaze.
+The bottom mugs are clear-glazed and fired at cone 05, the one on the left with Amaco LG-10, The one on the right is Spectrum 700.
 The latter produces better results over the underglaze and is more transparent and less yellowish on the body.

 A intensely pigmented and highly opaque brushing compound meant to be applied to leather hard pottery and covered with a transparent overglaze.